 Maybe you can — if you have a powerful recall ability.

-But normally, you won’t be able to remember every single detail.
+But usually, you won’t be able to remember every single detail.

 Long-term memory is always in fragments.